suhanii2310/Lab-Reports-CSE15L/Week2.md

 ![A8844D2E-72B7-4E84-9BE7-7FC4C58737A5](https://user-images.githubusercontent.com/122580828/215591943-434f9f2e-6acb-45c9-8f4c-5c597135cb70.jpeg)

 - We can observe in the first image that when we succeed the url with "/add-message?s=Hello", the server displays hello.
 - This happens because, when we type the above url it calls handleRequest method with the url as the parameter.
 It goes throught the if condition which checks if the url contains "/add-message".
-If the condition is true, it creates a string array parameter which is made by splitting the string wiht regex "=".
+If the condition is true, it creates a string array parameters which is made by splitting the string with regex "=".
 It then checks if the first element of the array is "s".
 If the condition is true it concatenates the string to variable str(which in this case was "") and returns the string.
 If any of the conditions are false then it will display "404 Not Found".
 - Next, when we add "Hi", it displays Hello and Hi both but in different lines.
 - This is because when we added "Hello" to str it also added a new line such that the next time we add "Hi" it is displayed in the next line.
 - The code works in a similar way when the url is succeeded by "/add-message?s=I am Suhani".